ubaldot/vim-poptools/README.md

 `:h 'wildoptions'` and `:h 'path'` options, so if you want to include/exclude some search path, you must adjust such options.

 By default, hidden files are excluded.
-If you want to find a hidden file, then you must add `.` at the beginning of the search pattern of `PopupFindFile`, e.g. `.git*` or just `.`.
-Note that hidden files are searched in non-hidden folders.
+If you want to find them, then you must add `.` at the beginning of the search pattern, e.g. use `.git*` to get e.g.
+`.gitignore`.

+Hidden files are searched in non-hidden folders.
 To find files in a hidden folder, you must first `cd` into such a folder.
 For example, `cd ~/.vim` followed by `PopupFindFiles` will search files inside the `.vim` folder.

 `PoptoolsGrep`